KernelTuner/kernel_tuner/sphinxdoc/html/_sources/matrix.txt

 However, there still is not too much that can be tuned in this kernel.
 In fact, because the thread block size needs to be a square, there only a handful of configurations we can try.
-Fortunately, we can add serveral more optimizations to the code that also open the parameter space for tuning.
+Fortunately, we can add several more optimizations to the code that also open the parameter space for tuning.